How to Switch from GA4 to Clickport Analytics

 GA4 and Clickport approach analytics differently

-GA4 uses an event-based model with cookies.
-It identifies returning users via a client ID stored in a first-party cookie, then stitches sessions together across visits.
-It requires consent in the EU (and may not even be legal in several countries), which means a chunk of visitors are never tracked at all.
-It processes data through machine learning models and can take 24-48 hours to finalize numbers.
+GA4 is event-based and runs on cookies.
+It tags returning users with a client ID, stores it in a first-party cookie, and stitches their visits together over time.
+In the EU that needs consent, and GA4 may not even be legal in several countries, so a slice of your visitors are never counted at all.
+The rest get run through machine learning models.
+Then the numbers can take 24 to 48 hours to settle.

 Getting up and running

-The full setup takes about 15 minutes.
-No Tag Manager, no consent mode configuration, no event schema to define.
+The whole setup takes about 15 minutes.
+No Tag Manager.
+No consent mode to wire up.
+No event schema to define before you can see a single number.

 Step 1: Create your account

-Go to clickport.io/register and create an account.
-You'll add your first site during onboarding: enter your domain, pick a timezone, and you're in.
-(For a visual walkthrough of what to expect, see the Your First Dashboard guide.)
+Go to clickport.io/register and sign up.
+You add your first site during onboarding.
+Enter your domain, pick a timezone, and you're in.
+For a visual walkthrough of what to expect, see the Your First Dashboard guide.

 Step 2: Add the tracking script